rux616/starfield-ship-vendor-framework/support/docs/README.txt

 Mod Organizer 2 team: For Mod Organizer 2
 Nexus Mods: For mod hosting and for the Vortex Mod Manager
 Noggog: For Spriggit
+Scrivener07: For some advice and clarification on papyrus matters

 Contact